jamesbontempo/node-dataset/README.md

  );
 ```
 These examples also demonstrate a few important things:
-* Almost all methods return a `DataSet` allowing for "chainable" statements.
+* Many methods return a `DataSet` allowing for "chainable" statements.
 * File and database retrieval is asynchronous.

 Once a `DataSet` has been created, there are many ways that it can be manipulated.